OpenTermsArchive/contrib-versions/Xing/Privacy Policy.md

 As a XING Member you may invite others to join XING.
 XING shall process personal data collected in the course of the invitation on behalf of the XING member solely for expanding their network, e.g. through contact suggestions, and shall not use it for any other purposes.

-XING will send a reminder email ("automatic reminder") on behalf of the XING member to the recipient of the invitation 21 days after you send the invitation.
+XING will send a reminder e-mail ("automatic reminder") on behalf of the XING member to the recipient of the invitation 21 days after you send the invitation.
 You can deactivate the automatic reminder feature in your settings.
-You are also able to send out manual reminder emails in addition to the automatic reminder feature.
-XING only saves encrypted copies of the email addresses to which you send invitations.
-This encryption is removed temporarily when you view these email addresses in your XING account.
+You are also able to send out manual reminder e-mails in addition to the automatic reminder feature.
+XING only saves encrypted copies of the e-mail addresses to which you send invitations.
+This encryption is removed temporarily when you view these e-mail addresses in your XING account.
 You can delete the data in your account at any time.
-Invitation recipients have the right to revoke the use of their email address for invitation purposes at any time.
+Invitation recipients have the right to revoke the use of their e-mail address for invitation purposes at any time.

 Please note that the following sections of your Personal Data are displayed to the recipient of the invitation:

 *   Your name
 *   Your company name
 *   Your position
-*   Your email address
+*   Your e-mail address
 *   Your photograph
 *   Your membership status